 For anyone who is interested in the California Gold Rush, it is a good place to start a tour of highway 49—"the Golden Chain" from the south—or a good place to end up from the north.

-Mariposa also has the California State Mining and Mineral Museum at the fairgrounds.
-(Check on this—it has been slated for closure due to state budget cutbacks.)
-Gems and minerals make a dazzling display, including a unique and priceless 13 lb (almost) chunk of crystallized gold known as the Fricot Nugget.
+Mariposa also has the California State Mining and Mineral Museum at the fairgrounds (as of this writing).
+Gems and minerals make a dazzling display, including a unique and priceless 13-lb. (almost) chunk of crystallized gold known as the Fricot Nugget.

-In addition to the historic sites, there are antique stores, art galleries, wine tasting, gift shops, a couple of excellent restaurants, motels, stationary store, gem shop, drugstore, other general shopping stores for hardware, groceries and other necessities and of course the cultural center of modern Mariposa...the Auto Parts store.
+In addition to the historic sites, there are antique stores, art galleries, wine tasting, gift shops, a couple of excellent restaurants, motels, stationery stores, gem shops, drugstores, and other general shopping stores for hardware, groceries, and other necessities, and of course the cultural center of modern Mariposa...the auto parts store.